GiulianoFormato/Getting-and-Cleaning-Data/CodeBook.md

 # Keys

-The script collect all the data contained in the source dataset and merge them together.
+The script collects all the data contained in the source dataset and merge them together.
 The result dataset rows are identified by the following keys:

 * subjectid